A guide for family and friends

 Seeking help or support about these issues can be hard but the sooner you do, the better.
 Contact a trusted healthcare provider or a local drug and alcohol service for advice.
 They’ll be able to advise you about the supports that are available for both you and the person you’re worried about.

 It’s really important that you take care of yourself.
 Supporting your friend or loved one should not come at the cost of your health or wellbeing.
-Remember to get enough sleep, eat well and keep doing the things that you enjoy in life.
+Remember to get enough sleep, eat well and keep doing the things you enjoy in life.

 There are support services for the friends and family of people struggling with dependence.
 These can be a great way to connect with people who understand what you’re going through.
 To find local support services, talk to your healthcare provider or a local drug and alcohol service.